Irish Freedom Party

-The Irish Freedom Party or the Irexit Freedom To Prosper Party, sometimes referred to as IFP, or IFTPP is a minor right-wing to far-right hard Eurosceptic political party in Ireland, launched on 8 September 2018.
+The Irish Freedom Party sometimes referred to as IFP and initially known as the Irexit Freedom To Prosper Party, is a minor far-right, hard Eurosceptic political party in Ireland, launched on 8 September 2018.
 It advocates Irish withdrawal from the European Union.
+The party was founded by Hermann Kelly, former director of communications for Europe of Freedom and Direct Democracy.

-The party president is Hermann Kelly, former Director of Communications for Europe of Freedom and Direct Democracy (EFDD).
-The party chairperson is architect Michael Leahy.
-The party has no representation at local or national level.
+As of October 2025, the leadership of the party was disputed between a faction associated with Hermann Kelly and an executive body chaired by Michael Leahy.

 History

 Formation

-On 3 February 2018 an 'Irexit' conference was held in the RDS in Dublin, advocating an Irish withdrawal from the European Union.
+On 3 February 2018 an 'Irexit' conference was held in the Royal Dublin Society in Dublin, advocating an Irish withdrawal from the European Union.
 It was attended by former UKIP leader Nigel Farage, author and columnist John Waters and academics Anthony Coughlan and Karen Devine.
 Approximately 600 people attended.

 On 8 September 2018, a conference was held in the Bonnington Hotel in Dublin to launch the new party.
-Independent guest speakers at the launch included former Ambassador of Ireland to Canada Ray Bassett, and Professor Ray Kinsella, a UCD economist.
+Independent guest speakers at the launch included former Ambassador of Ireland to Canada Ray Bassett, and Professor Ray Kinsella, a University College Dublin economist.
 Approximately 400 people attended the event.

 Following its launch, the party held several regional public meetings, including one in Raheen, County Limerick during which broadcaster George Hook spoke about the "politically correct" Irish media.
-A hotel in Tralee which received multiple critical phone calls for hosting an Irish Freedom Party meeting, gave a statement to the Irish Independent affirming their commitment to hosting the meeting, saying “If it was a racist group or something that was socially unacceptable then we wouldn’t be hosting it.”
+A hotel in Tralee which received multiple critical phone calls for hosting an Irish Freedom Party meeting, gave a statement to the Irish Independent affirming their commitment to hosting the meeting, saying "If it was a racist group or something that was socially unacceptable then we wouldn't be hosting it."

 In late March 2019, the organisation launched a nationwide billboard campaign ahead of the European elections, reportedly funded by members of the party.
 Sources from the Irish advertising industry estimated that this may have cost up to €40,000.
 The party did not answer questions from The Irish Times about whether the donations received are in line with Standards in Public Office (SIPO) Commission guidelines.
 Under those guidelines, a third party must register with the Commission if a donation exceeding €100 is accepted which is directed towards a political purpose.
 The party had not registered as a third party with SIPO.